 Laura is a personal favorite of mine, writing honestly and vulnerably on her journey out of fundamentalism, evangelicalism, and what life looks like on the other side.
 Her story is difficult, worth knowing, and you'll find what she has to say deeply moving.
 For those who've walked similar paths, her posts resonate in profound ways.
 Plus, I’ve had the privilege of redesigning her website!
 Check it out.

 Julie is another personal hero of mine, formerly a writer for Spiritual Friendship with prominent, celibate gay Christians like Wesley Hill and Eve Tushnet.
 Julie became affirming of herself and LGBTQ persons and publicly shared her journey.

-Much like myself, Caitlin is a student in an evangelical college setting writing publicly and without apology on her experiences, theology, and sexual ethics.
-She's also very funny, so be sure to check out her social media.
+Much like myself, Caitlin was a student in an evangelical college setting writing publicly and without apology on her experiences, theology, and sexual ethics.
+She's also very funny, stylish, and kind, so be sure to check out her social media.

 Speaking graciously and honestly into one of the most difficult and often vitriolic conversations facing Christians today, Austen blogs and publishes videos on his journey as a transgender Christian.
 There's so much to learn from his story, what a theology for trans lives looks like, and how to best love and support our trans friends and family.

 Intended as an "online encyclopedia for LGBTQ and Christian life", this is an immensely valuable resource for both LGBTQ Christians and straight Christians like to read into queer theology, sexual ethics, and what it looks like to affirm LGBTQ lives from a robust foundation of thought.

 Perhaps the first prominent and influential organization for LGBTQ Christians, QCF (formerly known as the Gay Christian Network) was the first place I ever learned affirming theology existed.
 Having been built up by Justin Lee and launching its own yearly conferences, their work is profoundly important.